Last updated on September 25th, 2019 at 08:13 am

 - If the cheque is tampered or torn, it is invalid and considered as void.
 For example, if it is not clear to whom the check is written, that may prove to be a defense.

 - It is also a defense if the parties (creditor and the debtor) will settle the case before it is decided before the court.

 - Another form of defense may be provided in a situation where the cheques are being negotiated by way of endorsement of the payment to another person (this situation arises when the cheques are being written as a guarantee.

 - If the endorsement or a re-endorsement is being banned, the endorser is not liable to the person who wrongly acquires the cheque after prohibited endorsement.

 - There is also a fairly recently promulgated degree no 56 in 2009, that establishes the Committee responsible to investigate the bounced cheques when they are being written in the context of real estate transactions between the beneficiary/tenant and the developer of the real estate.
 The Committee has powers to intervene into the criminal proceedings and a duty to investigate the matter and the committee may issue its decision or refer it back to the court for a trial.
 The Committee may issue a decision to cancel the cheque or to order a new cheque to be written.

 Source of law:

 - The main Article is 401 UAE Penal Code Degree No 3 of 1987 as amended by Degree 34 of 2005;

 - Article 599 UAE Commercial transactions Law Degree No 18 of 1993.

-So what you should do if you are an accused in a criminal case due to cheque bounce is not to waste any time and seek assistance from a good law firm who provide Criminal Litigation services.
-If you would like, you may contact us for the legal assistance and we would be more than happy to help you out.
+So what you should do if you are an accused in a criminal case due to cheque bounce is not to waste any time and seek legal assistance from a trusted law firm who provide Criminal Litigation services.
+If you would like, you may contact us, as we the Khairallah Advocates & Legal Consultants, one of the best law firms in UAE provides all legal assistance.
+We would be more happy to help you out.